hville/pico-dom/notes/0-cloning vs factory.md

 # cloning vs factory

+Takeaway: factory

-Takeaway: hide constructors under the hood
+* hide constructors under the hood
+* cloning can have issues
+  * Element forms and listeners
+  * mismatch between element and component children
+  * unclear if element is meant to be moved or cloned

 ## Exports